Chief Client Officer, USA

 Nelly is passionate about women’s professional issues and enjoys spending time with her family, literature, art, and hiking.

-With nearly 30 years’ experience driving strategy and bringing creative ideas to life, Lou now leads Ogilvy’s operations in the USA as Executive Partner, Chief Executive, USA.
-As USA steward, Lou leads an integrated team as the market seeks to bring Ogilvy’s “Next Chapter” strategy to life.
+With nearly 30 years’ experience driving strategy and bringing creative ideas to life, Lou is now Ogilvy’s Chief Client Officer, Worldwide.

 Lou is known as one of the best account leads in the industry, but he also takes great pride in building and nurturing talent.
 He is committed to helping to create Ogilvy’s future workforce by bringing together talent with diversity of skill, gender and expertise.